heiniglab/symatrial/README.md

 Code for the computation of the polygenic risk score for AF on both our cohort and the 1000 genomes individuals can be found  [here](https://github.com/heiniglab/symatrial/blob/master/scripts/PRS_trans_analyses/polygenic_risk_scores.R).

-The final list of 109 tested SNPs derived by [pruning](https://github.com/heiniglab/symatrial/blob/master/scripts/qtl_pipeline/analysis/gwas_imputed/AF_snp_pruning.R) all SNPs annotated with AF in the GWAS catalog using are supplied [here](https://github.com/heiniglab/symatrial/blob/master/example_data/AF_SNPs_pruned_hg19.txt).
+The final list of 109 tested SNPs derived by [pruning](https://github.com/heiniglab/symatrial/blob/master/scripts/qtl_pipeline/analysis/gwas_imputed/AF_snp_pruning.R) all SNPs annotated with AF in the GWAS catalog are supplied [here](https://github.com/heiniglab/symatrial/blob/master/example_data/AF_SNPs_pruned_hg19.txt).